JoelEng/Advent-of-Code-2020/README.md

 My solutions for Advent of Code 2020.

-Project structure and setup kindly stolen from [AxlLind](https://github.com/AxlLind).
+Project structure and setup kindly stolen from [AxlLind](https://github.com/AxlLind) and expanded upon.

 ## Usage